As an Amazon seller, it’s a competitive market out there.

 - But most importantly, SALES RANK data on the web app and extension graph.

-Unlike Keepa, Jungle Scout don’t have a free subscription option…
+Let’s talk about the Jungle Scout Pricing Model.
+Unlike Keepa, Jungle Scout doesn’t have a free subscription option…

 - The Extension

 They offer these different packages as pay monthly or pay a yearly subscription, remember with my coupon; you can save more than 60%!